14 September, 2017

 As part of their knowledge exchange activities, Babraham Institute Group Leaders travel far and wide to discuss their research findings.
-Institute science is presented at major international conferences on health, ageing and disease but we also benefit from showcasing our research at smaller conferences where we can build more specialised connections with experts in the specific fields where our teams work.
-In this latest blog, Dr Jon Houseley explains why a niche conference in Rome was exactly the right platform to promote his recently published work and build scientific support for a potentially controversial discovery.
+Institute science is presented both at major international conferences on health, ageing and disease and at the conferences with distinct and dedicated areas of focus, drawing together the experts in that field and providing the opportunity for everyone to benefit from that collected critical mass of expertise.
+In this blog, Dr Jon Houseley explains why a specialised conference in Rome was exactly the right platform to promote published work and build scientific support for a potentially controversial discovery.

 The information stored in our genes can become damaged over time.
 Environmental factors such as radiation and certain chemicals can randomly interfere with DNA causing lasting changes to our genes.
 In addition, mistakes when cells divide can also permanently alter our genetic code.
 These changes to our genes are called mutations, many have little or no effect on health or success, whilst others can be helpful or harmful.
 Evolution by natural selection states that some mutations have beneficial effects which help some living things to adapt and survive better than others.